 Dave Lombardo is best known as the co-founder and drummer for the thrash metal band Slayer.
 His playing is extremely aggressive and incredibly innovative.
 Drummerworld calls him the godfather of the double bass.
 He’s the main drumming influence in all of the metal sub-genres, respected for his energy and technical skill.

-He got started with percussion at 8 years old and received his first drum kit at the age of 10.
+He got started with percussion at eight years old and received his first drum kit at the age of 10.
 He developed a tasteful style, and despite the speed he doesn’t overplay and still finds the groove.
 His work is so effortless that other musicians consider him a “natural” as if to dismiss all of his practice.

 Trivia Facts: Dave Lombardo is left handed but learned to play right handed with a right handed drum kit.
 He’s created art collections, the first of which was called Rhythm Mysterium and is on a new medium he calls rhythm-on-canvas.